LeoGytis/LeoGytis.github.io/README.md

 To deploy this portfolio, consider using the Vercel Platform.
 Check the Next.js deployment documentation for more details.

 ## Reach Me Out
 Thank you for visiting my portfolio!
-If you have any questions or collaboration inquiries, feel free to reach out.
+If you have any questions or collaboration inquiries, feel free to reach out!